pub struct KeyStoreContext<'a, Ids: KeyIds> {

 ) -> Result<Ids::Symmetric, CryptoError>

-pub fn decrypt_symmetric_key_with_asymmetric_key( &mut self, encryption_key: Ids::Asymmetric, new_key_id: Ids::Symmetric, encrypted_key: &AsymmetricEncString, ) -> Result<Ids::Symmetric, CryptoError>
+pub fn decapsulate_key_unsigned( &mut self, decapsulation_key: Ids::Asymmetric, new_key_id: Ids::Symmetric, encapsulated_shared_key: &UnsignedSharedKey, ) -> Result<Ids::Symmetric, CryptoError>

-Decrypt a symmetric key into the context by using an already existing asymmetric key
+Decapsulate a symmetric key into the context by using an already existing asymmetric key

 §Arguments

-Sourcepub fn encrypt_symmetric_key_with_asymmetric_key(
+Sourcepub fn encapsulate_key_unsigned(

 &self,

-encryption_key: Ids::Asymmetric,
+encapsulation_key: Ids::Asymmetric,

-key_to_encrypt: Ids::Symmetric,
+shared_key: Ids::Symmetric,

-) -> Result<AsymmetricEncString, CryptoError>
+) -> Result<UnsignedSharedKey, CryptoError>

-Encrypt and return a symmetric key from the context by using an already existing asymmetric key
+Encapsulate and return a symmetric key from the context by using an already existing asymmetric key

 §Arguments